Learn to Speak Scouting

 Troop

-The unit that conducts Boy Scouting for the chartered organization.
+The unit that conducts Scouting for the chartered organization.
 Capitalize only when used with the troop number.

 Unit